cobrien87/work/misc/TicTacToe/instructions.md

               ]

 ## Helper Functions
-This functions are provided for you.
+These functions are provided for you.
 You should use them!
 ### get_valid_index()
 **parameter**: prompt (a message to the user).  a string